PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 ```

 When working with real hardware, the setup depends on the hardware, OS, and channel.
-For example, if you're using the RasPi `UART0` serial port, you might connect using this command (based on the information in [Raspberry Pi Documentation > Configuring UARTS](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts)):
+For example, if you're using the RPi `UART0` serial port, you might connect using this command (based on the information in [Raspberry Pi Documentation > Configuring UARTS](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts)):

 ```sh
 sudo MicroXRCEAgent serial --dev /dev/AMA0 -b 921600